Benton County detectives seeking man reported missing since 1987

 A case has been opened regarding the disappearance of Enoch Pennington, who has been entered into the missing person's database, according to the release.

-Enoch lived in the Rogers and Bentonville areas of Benton County.
-He would currently be 59 years old, according to the release.
+Pennington lived in the Rogers and Bentonville areas of Benton County.
+He would be 59 years old now, according to the release.

-Anyone with information regarding Pennington or his whereabouts is asked to contact Lt.
-Hunter Petray at 479-271-1009 or hunter.petray@bentoncountyar.gov.
+Anyone with information regarding Pennington is asked to contact Lt.
+Hunter Petray at (479) 271-1009 or hunter.petray@bentoncountyar.gov.